 A cappella Zoo (ISSN: 1945-7480) is an independent magazine of magic realism & slipstream.
 From 2008 to 2015, we worked to connect emerging writers with readers of a similar sensibility: those with an appetite for the fantastic in the everyday.
 We emphasized an aesthetic of surprising imagery, layered storytelling, well-explored ideas & perspectives, and a natural, contemporary sense of place & personhood.
 We collected stories and poems of various overlapping styles, including fabulist, uncanny, absurdist, cross-genre, experimental, bizarro, modern fairy tale, new weird, and surreal.
 For our purposes, the combined terms MAGIC REALISM & SLIPSTREAM represented a spectrum between contemporary life and the imagined.
-To read print or online versions of what we published, please visit our Issues page.
+To read an issue of A cappella Zoo, please look for our print versions at Amazon.com or read our online versions for free from our Issues page.